 What works for you might not work for others, please don't make judgement calls on anyone's behaviours, decisions or actions - as it is entirely possible you don't have the whole story.
 Ask questions, try to understand, but don't ever say something is right or wrong.

 If you're offering advice, please don't say "you should...", try starting with sharing what has worked for you, or things that you've tried in the past, and offer it up as experience, rather than advice.

 Leapers is not a place to find work.
 You might build relationships which lead to work, but please no overt commercial pitching.
 There is a channel called #marketplace where you're allowed to do this.
 Posting anything outside of #marketplace which clearly is a request or offer of paid services, and you'll be asked to delete and repost.

-Any members who are clearly joining the community with the express purpose of leveraging the group for personal or commercial gain may be asked to leave.
-This includes anyone who wants to join the group to gather 'insight on the freelance community', or uses the group to self-promote their own activities.
+Any members who are clearly joining the community with the express purpose of leveraging the group or its content for personal or commercial gain may be asked to leave.
+This includes anyone who wants to join the group to gather 'insight on the freelance community' or uses the group to self-promote their own activities.
 You earn this right by being an active member of the community over time.
 If you would like to access the community in this way, but are not an active member - please speak to a community host or read below for further clarification.

 If you behave in a way which is against our guidelines or the general tone of the community, one of our hosts will let you know that you're possibly behaving in a negative way.
 This isn't a warning, but a reminder.
 If you're not sure of what the tone of the community is like, you probably haven't been a member long enough.